OpenProducer/angelcityjazz/wp-content/plugins/tracking-code-manager/readme.txt

 = Can I track conversions? =

 Yep!
 This is one of the main reason to use this plugin!
 You can track your conversions by putting the conversion pixel or code ONLY inside the thank you page.
+Save Money, track more specifically your campaigns and most importantly - GET MORE EFFICIENT with your sales.

 = Can I manage Facebook Retargeting and Custom Audiences? =